 To better understand energy market deregulation, it might be helpful to go through the different stages of the process of bringing energy to your home.
 The service process for both electricity and gas are quite similar, and can be broken down into four main steps:

 Today in many states, customers have the opportunity to choose their own retail electricity supplier, and pay their utility only for the transmission and distribution of energy.
-These retail suppliers have existed since the market has been open to competition, and are known as alternate or alternative suppliers.
+These retail suppliers have existed since the market has been open to competition, and are known as retail suppliers, alternate suppliers, or ESCOs.

 Reasons for Deregulation